Follow us on social media:

 You may log in to the cluster, submit jobs, and transfer/move data through either head node

-few minutes on the head node are okay, but their use should be minimized when possible.
+few minutes on the head node are okay, but any scripts, software, or other processes

 Only ssh connections from an on-campus network are allowed, so

-you may wish to first connect to an on-campus server with ssh or VPN before
+you will need to first connect to an on-campus server with ssh or Virtual Private Network

-connecting to either HPC head node, when off-campus.
+(VPN) before connecting to either HPC head node, when off-campus.
 (The Division of IT provides the

 C. Data Storage